 The residential program will help individuals with an Ambien and alcohol dependency through the following interventions:

-- Medication management if naltrexone is prescribed, or if treating a co-occurring mental health condition
+- Medication management if naltrexone is prescribed to help reduce alcohol cravings, or if treating a co-occurring mental health condition

 - Interpersonal skill building, such as communication skills, conflict resolution

-- Adjunctive therapies, such as holistic activities and recreational therapy
+- Adjunctive therapies, such as EMDR, biofeedback, equine therapy, art therapy

 Solutions 4 Recovery Treats Polydrug Addictions and Dual Diagnosis